-55. Amcrest provides smart home solutions through the Amcrest brand with products such as smart home products, IP cameras, including both wired and wireless outdoor cameras, indoor cameras, and security camera systems that are viewable through one of the Amcrest Apps or computer-or the "Accused Products."
+- 54. Owlet was founded in 2012 as a company focusing on the development of various connected consumer electronics devices, including for use with young children and babies. - 55.
+Owlet provides smart home solutions with products such as a series of smart cameras, such as the Owlet Cam, and smart wearables, like a smart baby sock and smart baby sock 2, which are sold together as a "Monitor Duo" and embody some of the Accused Products. - 56.
+The Accused Products are sold in combination with various other devices and include various models and series numbers-each of those variations is an Accused Product.
 The Accused Products also include functionality whereby the Defendant is able to access and process the personal data of its users-users are required to agree to provide this information for the benefit of the Defendant in order to use the Accused Products.